Review Guidelines

 π Is the manuscript logically structured and easy to follow?

-π Are grammar, punctuation, and spelling at an acceptable level?
-(Provide examples if language issues are systemic, but do not attempt full editing.)
+π Are grammar, punctuation, and spelling at an acceptable scholarly level?
+(If language issues are systemic, provide illustrative examples rather than attempting full copy-editing.)

-π Does the manuscript follow IJIL’s style, format, and referencing requirements?
+π Does the manuscript comply with IJIL’s style, formatting, and referencing requirements?

 • Treat the manuscript and review process as confidential.

-• Decline the review if you have a conflict of interest (financial, institutional, or personal).
+• Decline the review if there is any conflict of interest (financial, institutional, or personal).

 • Provide objective, evidence-based, and constructive feedback to help authors improve their work.